-The Maremma is a large coastal and inland area in Tuscany that is located south of the province of Livorno up to Grosseto.
+The Maremma is a large coastal and inland area in the south of Tuscany.
 This area offers many outdoor opportunities for fun and sports, given its wide variety of natural features: from the seaside with long sandy beaches and rocky coastline to the natural and relaxing hot springs, from the mountains covered by forests to the hills and vast plains, which are travelled by local cowboys called "butteri".
 Do not forget that the Tuscan Archipelago is also part of the Maremma, one of the most beautiful and unspoilt marine areas in Italy.

 The characteristics and natural history of the Maremma along with its local cuisine make this part of Tuscany, an area to be discovered and enjoyed.

 Considered the wildest part of the region, guests will fall in love both with the inland and the seascapes that the Maremma has to offer.

 , the areas that make it a pleasant destination for elite tourism are Punta Ala